111 Photographs Capture Glacier Calving Combined Into A Video

 Being always keen to capture a glacier calving, I finally got the opportunity.
-Every time when I had the chance to get closer to a glacier in the Arctic nature, I searched for glacier calving signs!
-What are the signs?
-Usually when you hear the sound, it’s like thunder.
-You hear this loud noise, it is already to late for you to see the ice falling from the glacier wall.
-Why is it than to late for you to see?
-You need to stay in a safe distance of the glacier walls, there are safety regulations.
-The sound takes it’s time to travel to where you are, meanwhile the ice falls already!
+Whenever I had the chance to get closer to a glacier in the Arctic nature, I searched for glacier calving signs!
+What are the symptoms?
+Usually, when you hear the sound, it’s like thunder.
+You hear this loud noise.
+Indeed, it is already too late for you to see the ice falling from the glacier wall.
+The sound travels over a long distance, but the happening started already before the sound reaches you.
+There are safety regulations in place.
+In fact, it would be best if you stayed at a safe distance of the glacier walls.
+Undoubtedly, it would be dangerous for you to be to close.

-What I wanted, was to capture photographs from start up.
+What I wanted was to capture photographs from the start.
 Right when it begins, including the ice falling into the water until the Arctic sea calms down.
-A day after this glacier calving happened, I was fortunate to take some photographs of a zodiac from the University of Longyearbyen.
-This was perfect to show the scale of Nordenskiold Glacier calving site.
+Furthermore, a day after this glacier calving happened, I was fortunate to take some photographs.
+That was perfect for showing the scale of the Nordenskiold Glacier calving site.

 - Canon 1DX; EF 70-200mm f/2.8 L IS II & 2x ext.
 III;

 - Camera settings for the photographs: f/11.0; 1/2000sec; ISO 400; focal length 292.0mm;

 - Setting the camera to 12 frames per second.
 As well as the mirror locked up for stability and camera on the Gitzo tripod with RRS ball head!
 Still, the photographs shifted a bit when combined into a video.
 Undoubtedly, it was noticeable!
 Aligning the photographs helped.